ADDje/azure-csgo-server-manager/README.md

 The root of the UI application is served at app/index.html.
 Run the npm build script and the Go application during development to get live rebuilding of the UI code.

-All necessary CSS and Javascript files are included for running the UI.
+All necessary CSS and JavaScript files are included for running the UI.

 Transpiled bundle.js application is output to app/bundle.js, 'npm run build' script starts webpack to build the React application for development
 ```